 How fast you get to where you want to go depends on how much you plan to spend - if you have a middling to big budget, you can rent a private car with driver; if you have less money, the rest of Bohol is perfectly accessible via the island's public transport system, if you don't mind tacking an extra hour or three on your travel schedule.

-Visitors enter Bohol through Tagbilaran, the island provincial capital, on the southwestern coast.
-As the only city and the main gateway to the rest of the Philippines, Bohol is the island's main nerve center for commerce and transport.
+The main city on Bohol Island is Tagbilaran, the island provincial capital, on the southwestern coast.
+As the only city and the main gateway to the rest of the Philippines, Tagbilaran is the island's main nerve center for commerce and transport.

 Buses, jeepneys and v-hires departing from the Integrated Bus Terminal connect travelers to the rest of the island.
 From the IBT, Baclayon (home of Baclayon Church) lies just 4.3 miles east of the city; the Chocolate Hills, about 34 miles northeast; and Panglao Island, about 11 miles west, accessible via two bridges spanning the Panglao Strait.